TheLongplayerTrust/longplayer-python/README.md

 * On macOS: `brew install libsamplerate`
 * On Raspberry Pi: `sudo apt install libportaudio2`

-To install Longplayer, clone this repository and run:
+To install Longplayer from the command line:

 ```
-pip3 install .
+pip3 install longplayer
 ```

 ## Usage

-To run Longplayer from within the repository directory, you must first copy the Longplayer audio file [20-20.aif](https://longplayer.org/audio/20-20.aif.zip) to the `audio` directory.
-Then, run:
+To run Longplayer from the command line:

 ```
-bin/longplayer
+longplayer
 ```

+Press Ctrl-C to stop playback.